reStrike-d-o-o/reStrike_VTA_Cursor/docs/PROJECT_STRUCTURE.md

 - The backend supports sending commands to OBS via a Tauri command (`obs_send_request`).
 - The frontend can control any connected OBS instance by name and receive responses.
+- All logs are now saved in a dedicated 'log' folder in the installation directory.
+The folder is created automatically if missing.
+Log file is 'log/backend.log'.